System electronics

 -

-The string IV curves are determined and then combined in parallel to determine the array IV curve.
-This was described above.
+The string IV curves are combined in parallel to determine the array IV curve as described above.

 -